seiyria/soa-autofarm/README.md

 # TODO (Future)

+* "Wait for all rush" feature (either wait for 4x rush, or wait for as many as can be waited for with dead people)
-* Support scrollbar use to get specific mission/event position
+* Support scrollbar use to get specific mission/event position (beyond what's supported)
 * Support JP (swap transitions/clicks/information at runtime)
 * Support Reroll
 * Support a distributed network of players to create/join lobbies effectively